HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_development/wcm_rest_v2/comparison_v1_v2.md

 - Request and response body use JSON instead of XML.

-    For V1 APIs, request body and response body can be in a number of formats, namely, Text, JavaScript, JSON, XML, and HTML.
+    For V1 APIs, request body and response body can be in XML or JSON formats.
 If the request body is in an XML format, you have to add `?mime-type=application/json` query parameter in the URL for the response body to be in JSON format.

     On the other hand, V2 APIs use only the JSON format for the request and response body.
 You do not have to add `?mime-type=application/json` query parameter to get a response body in JSON.